 But when you’re offering products and services in a particular catchment area, you’ll also want to focus on local variations of these keywords to reach customers locally, like this:

-That’s what local SEO is about; optimising your website for local search terms to bring in more organic traffic from potential customers local to your business.
+That’s what local SEO is about; optimising your website for local search terms to bring in more organic traffic from potential customers who are local to your business.

 Now let’s go over some tips for setting up and improving your local SEO!